gwhitdev/colwynbay-hwb/README.md

 The server responsiveness of GitHub Pages also impacts the scoring to varying degrees depending on global usage, again, this is outside my control.
 If the website were to be handed-over to the Hwb it would need to be hosted on a dedicated server for better performance.

+I have used the following tools to test the website for accessibility and performance.

 ### Google Chrome DevTools Lighthouse
 *Local Development Server: Landing Page (Mobile)*